 The golf course itself, 9 holes for now with another 9 planned, has been many years in the making, taking full advantage of the mountainous terrain to provide what can only be described as a brave test of skill and navigation.

-For those of you not entirely learned in mountain hiking, biking or fell running, or just fancy the fun of biking around the 700 kilometers of signposted bike trails without huge amounts of pedal power, ebikes are the new black this year in Cortina d’Ampezzo.
-Mountain bikes with a power button that engages a battery powered motor to help you pedal up tricky inclines.
+For those of you not entirely learned in mountain hiking, biking or fell running, or just fancy the fun of biking around the 700 kilometres of signposted bike trails without huge amounts of pedal power, ebikes are the new black this year in Cortina d’Ampezzo.
+Mountain bikes with a power button that engages a battery-powered motor to help you pedal up tricky inclines.
 Very handy when you want to impress those serious guys dressed in head to toe lycra.
-I tried one out along the “long road of the Dolomites” the now defunct original narrow gauge railway which ran for over 100k from Dobbacio to Trienz in Austria.
-The trail took me through valleys and tunnels, my finger grazing the ebike power button on more than few uphill sections.
+I tried one out along the “long road of the Dolomites” the now-defunct original narrow gauge railway which ran for over 100k from Dobbacio to Trienz in Austria.
+The trail took me through valleys and tunnels, my finger grazing the ebike power button on more than a few uphill sections.
 It was perfect though, just the views to look at and none of the muscle ache!

 Back in town, Cortina d’Ampezzo was gearing up for the annual Dino Ciani Festival, where for the past six years, international classical artists come to play concerts in honour of the late great italian pianist.
 But it’s not just classical music that’s the big draw.
 There are a number of events all through the summer, from the Summer Palio of the Sestieri in July to the Dolomites Gold Cup and the Cortina Polo Party at the end of August.

 If you thought Cortina d’Ampezzo was just for skiing, think again.
 It is a spectacular way to spend a summer holiday, and you never know, Guido might even show you a sneaky picture of him and Stallone together.
 Now that’s Hollywood for you!